wds4/DCoSL/dips/grapevine/README.md

 ## DIPs 200-299: the Grapevine

+weighted averages; contextual influence; each attestation is accompanied by confidence; each calculated score is accompanied by input, which is sum of weights

+core relationships: attestations, ratings, endorsements

+Entire libraries, platforms, protocols are subjected to decentralized curation via DCoSL.
+Repository management by dev teams, standards managed by committees, etc will diminish, because the option of management via WoT will exist.

+Several of the proposed DIPs consist of lists: the list of node types, the list of relationships types, etc. In this series of DIPs, those lists are themselves curated according to the principles of DIP-0 and potentially other DIPs.

 - [DIP-200](200.md) first grapevine DIP

 - [DIP-201](201.md): the Context tree and inheritance of average scores